Simhyeon/r4d/docs/macro_indices.md

 >>

-    Read from a file
+    Read from a file as "Bufread"

-    Readin can be only executed on first level therefore readin cannot be used inside other macros

     # Auth : FIN